Smokianlord/PC-Optimizer/README.md

 ### 5. Ultimate System Tuner
 This utility executes all the above maintenance tasks sequentially, automating the optimization process for efficient system performance improvement.

-## Instructions for Windows Batch Files
-- Modify the folder destinations in the batch file as they may vary for each user.
-- Verify that the paths align with your system configuration.
-- Note that running some of these batch files may require administrative privileges.